vitessio/website/content/en/docs/user-guides/schema-management.md

 ---
 title: Schema Management
-description: More information about all things schema and VSchema
-weight: 6
+aliases: ['/docs/schema-management/']
 ---

 Using Vitess requires you to work with two different types of schemas:

 1. The MySQL database schema.
 This is the schema of the individual MySQL instances.
-2. The [VSchema](../schema-management/vschema), which describes all the keyspaces and how they're sharded.
+2. The [VSchema](../reference/vschema), which describes all the keyspaces and how they're sharded.

 The workflow for the `VSchema` is as follows: